 Beer and circuses

-With your private group and a tour guide you’ll make beer stops during the tour, always moving at a comfortable pace.
+With the small group and a tour guide you’ll make beer stops during the tour, always moving at a comfortable pace.
 First though, we meet at the Colosseum, the largest amphitheatre ever built and Rome’s most famous monument.
 From outside, our friendly guide will reveal how this awe-inspiring structure was built almost 2,000 years ago and recount the gruesome gladiatorial battles that took place there.
 Did you know that it’s estimated over 400,000 people died in the Colosseum, as well as more than 1 million animals?

 Next, we walk along Via dei Fori Imperiali which leads us past the Roman Forum, the Forum of Trajan and the Forum of Augustus.
 The straight road cuts through a large archaeological area of Rome’s historic centre – so there’s lots for us to admire – and was built by Fascist dictator Benito Mussolini between 1924 and 1932.
 Though the road was publicised as celebrating ancient Rome, many medieval and Renaissance structures were destroyed to make way for it.

 As mentioned, the tour of the centro storico will be interspersed with stops for refreshments.
 Whether you prefer lager, ale, IPA or other, more unusual, craft beers, we’re happy to recommend quality Italian beers according to your tastes.

 Rome’s beauty in the eye of the beer-holder